philbowles/h4plugins/README.md

 Each plugin is also throroughly documented in the links below. *Please make sure you have read and fully understood the documentation for the [H4 library](https://github.com/philbowles/H4) and the relevant Plugin(s) before raising an issue.*

-Also please prefer the [Facebook H4  Support / Discussion](https://www.facebook.com/groups/444344099599131/) group over the github issues mechanism, as I don't look at it that often, nor open my email until it backs up, but I'm on FB pretty much every day.
+Also please prefer the [Facebook H4  Support / Discussion](https://www.facebook.com/groups/444344099599131/) group over the github issues mechanism, as I don't look at github that often, nor open my email until it backs up, but I'm on FB pretty much every day and you will get a much quicker response.

 ---